Skip to Content

 Offering guidance to new gardeners, the Community Gardens and citizens work together to produce fresh, organic food to help those in need.

-Coppell community members remove old plants and set up nets at the Helping Hands garden on Oct.
+Helping Hands garden member Nitish Singh plants seeds in the Coppell Community Gardens on Oct.
 5. Coppell Community Gardens has brought together residents who love gardening since 1998.
-(Sri Yadavalli)
+Photo by Sri Yadvalli

 The gardens also collaborate with Coppell ISD schools, helping students learn about gardening and start their own gardens.